jc23729/node-express-2/bankly/bugs.md

 Bug #5

 The authUser function in auth middleware only decodes the token.
 It should be verifying it to ensure it hasn't been tampered with.
+Also when we change it to jwt.verify must pass two parameters, the token as well as the secret key.

 middleware/auth.js